(In case you find yourself in an accident with someone without insurance)

 In most cases, uninsured motorist coverage should cover a hit and run, but it's a case-by-case basis and you’ll want to work with your insurance agent in light of a hit and run.

-The cost of an uninsured motorist policy depends on a number of factors including location, age, and the amount of coverage you choose, but on average it will be around $50 a year.
+The cost of an uninsured motorist policy depends on a number of factors including location, age, and the amount of coverage you choose.
+But on average it will be around $50 a year.
 An important thing to remember about cost and coverage is that it cannot exceed your auto liability policy.

 Example: If you purchased $100,000 bodily injury, $300,000 per accident and $50,000 property damage coverage, uninsured motorist and underinsured motorist (combined coverage) cannot exceed $100,000/$300,000 for bodily injury.

 Yes.
 Uninsured motorist bodily injury coverage can pay you for loss of time at work, medical payment to assist with the deductible.
-It can also cover services like acupuncture and chiropractor visits, that may not be covered under your health insurance plan.
+It can also cover services like acupuncture and chiropractor visits that may not be covered under your health insurance plan.

 Most importantly, they’ll be there to help you file a claim.
 The outcome of insurance claims can be strongly impacted by how the process is approached and handled.

-Our gifted agents will review your needs and help you evaluate the best uninsured motorist coverage for you.
+An independent insurance agent will review your needs and help you evaluate the best uninsured motorist coverage for you.
 They'll also compare policies and quotes from multiple insurance companies to make sure you have the proper protection to keep you safe.